VHS Revival parties hard with the Bride of Frankenweiner.

 Co-star Anthony Michael Hall was equally beguiled by LeBrock, and his adolescent desire to impress no doubt contributed to the vivacity of his performance.
-Previously cast in nerdy supporting roles, the Gary character enables Hall to cross boundaries, and his performance is one of precocious mastery as he eats up every frame like a drunken dinosaur dressed to kill.
+Previously cast in nerdy supporting roles, the Gary character enables Hall to cross boundaries, and his performance is one of precocious mastery.
 Far from the the scrawny dweeb he was to become synonymous with, this boyish Brat Pack member was a notorious party animal and womaniser away from the screen, and Hughes is able to channel that charm and energy to dazzling effect.
-Although Weird Science lacks some of the refinement of Hughes’ more recognised features, Hall’s performance as the cheeky, oppressed Gary is one of the finest the director ever inspired, and is right up there with John Candy’s Dell Griffin in terms of belly laughs.
+Although Weird Science lacks some of the refinement of Hughes’ more recognised features, Hall’s performance as the cheeky, oppressed Gary is one of the finest the director ever inspired, and is right up there with John Candy’s Dell Griffith in terms of belly laughs.

 Of course, a young Hall lacks the experience to carry an entire movie on his shoulders, and so Hughes opens the stage for one more classic performance.
 As Wyatt’s douchebag older brother Chet, writer and director Bill Paxton lends his moronic touch to a supporting role that threatens to eclipse the entire movie.
 Chet is the oppressive sibling from hell, a helplessly ignorant, chauvinistic jock with a brainless buzz cut and penchant for unabashed extortion.
-Hall’s is the superior performance due to the comparatively small amount of screen time afforded to his fellow cast member, and there is an argument that Chet’s character is too one dimensional to go any further than Hughes allows it to, but with what he has to work with Paxton achieves miracles, and every misdirected philosophy and moronic belch is transformed into pure comedy gold.
+Hall’s is the superior performance due to a comparatively small amount of screen time, and there is an argument that Chet’s character is too one- dimensional to go any further than Hughes allows it to, but with what he has to work with Paxton achieves miracles, and every misdirected philosophy and moronic belch is transformed into pure comedy gold.